 I know that we are fortunate enough to live at a time when we can buy "fresh" strawberries all year round.
 But, I think we can all agree that the strawberries we buy in January are not the same as the berries that we can buy now.
 There is no comparison.
 Fresh, local, in-season strawberries actually taste like strawberries.
 And they are way cheaper than they are in January.
 Take advantage of them.

 Strawberry shortcake comes in many different forms.
-But, all forms have three basic elements; some kind of cake or biscuit, whipped cream, and of course strawberries.
+But, all forms have three basic elements: some kind of cake or biscuit, whipped cream, and of course strawberries.

 Today I am going to break down the fundamentals of strawberry shortcake, share with you my little secret additions, and hopefully inspire you to get out there and fill your belly up with amazing strawberries while you still can.
+If you're looking for more ideas for simple, satisfying desserts, check out my post on fruit crumbles as well.

 Shortcake